What is the Primary Difference Between Health Related and Skill Related Fitness?

 When debating the importance of health related fitness vs. skill related fitness, you must consider your personal circumstances.

 So, say you are in your mid-30s, work in a corporate environment, and rarely get time to play your favorite sport.
-Ideally, you would be more focused on your health-related fitness.
+Ideally, you would be more focused on your health related fitness.
 Yet, if you want to work your way from the amateur leagues to the highest level of performance in a specific sport or field, you must give equal attention to both.

 So, why does this disparity exist?
 The answer is simple: Athletes must be exceptionally fit and demonstrate the necessary skills to perform at the highest level.